 |The Days of Roger Federer||Randy Walker|

-From scoring to equipment, strokes, how to improve your game and just about everything in between, these books are a great starting point for beginners or players simply looking for a refresher on the fundamentals.
+From scoring to equipment, strokes, how to improve your game, and just about everything in between, these books are the perfect starting point for beginners or players looking for a refresher on the fundamentals.

 We also believe these books have the potential to help flatten the learning curve for new players, which can be quite steep and therefore discouraging.

-Often times, the first place new players will turn is private or group lessons when they’re first starting out with tennis.
+Often, the first place new players will turn is private or group lessons when they’re first starting to learn how to play tennis.
 While lessons are a fantastic way to get started, there is only so much an instructor can cover in an hour, so these books provide a great way to fill in the gaps and accelerate how quickly you learn the game.

 |Tennis For The Rest Of Us||Dave Kocak|